arangodb/docs/oasis/getting-started.md

    button below the label __ROOT PASSWORD__.
 Then click the __Open endpoint__
    button to bring up the ArangoDB web interface.
 Enter the credentials (user `root` and its password) and log in.

+   {% hint 'info' %}
+   It is highly recommended to create additional users and not use the `root` user for everyday operations.
+   {% endhint %}

 5. You can install example datasets and follow the accompanying guides to get started with ArangoDB and its query language.
 In the Oasis dashboard, click